Skip to content

 Pilot pools that lie about production.

-A 30-user AVD pilot passing does not mean 1,500-user finance-close will pass.
+A small AVD pilot passing does not mean a production cohort will pass.
 Without parity testing across host pools (same auth, same load shape), regression surfaces on cutover weekend.

 Azure cost numbers built on guesses.

-Host-pool density, FSLogix share size, and connection-broker capacity all drive Azure spend.
-Without measured concurrency from a real workload, every spend forecast is a hand-wave Azure invoices will refute.
+Host-pool density and session-host SKU drive Azure spend.
+Without measured concurrency from a real workload, every spend forecast is a hand-wave the Azure invoice will refute.

 Why LoadGen for this migration